Medicago sativa L.

-Alfalfa is well known as a feed plant for livestock yet has had a rich tradition of use as a healing herb as well.
-Utilized since ancient times for its high nutrient value, Arabs fed it to their horses to increase strength and stamina.
-In traditional folk medicine, it has been administered as a nutritive tonic and was found to be particularly useful in cases of malnutrition or during convalescence.
-The dried alfalfa leaf is widely available in herbal shops and health food stores as an herbal tea, tablet, powder or made into a liquid chlorophyll supplement.
+Well known as a feed plant for livestock, alfalfa has a rich tradition of other uses.
+In traditional American folk medicine, it has been administered as a nutritive tonic.
+The dried alfalfa leaf is widely available in herbal shops and health food stores as an herbal tea, tablet, or powder.
 The seed is often sprouted and eaten in salads and sandwiches.

-Alfalfa is a long-lived perennial in the Fabaceae (or is sometimes put in the Papilionaceae) family1 with leguminous flowers which vary in color from purple to yellow, trifoliate clover-like leaves, and a deep penetrating tap root2 (some sources say that taproots have been found reaching down 68 feet into the soil!).3 Alfalfa is native to southwest Asia with wild species occurring in the Caucasus, and in mountainous regions of Afghanistan and Iran, and is very widely cultivated throughout the world.4
+Alfalfa is a long-lived perennial in the Fabaceae family with leguminous flowers which vary in color from purple to yellow, trifoliate clover-like leaves, and a deep tap root.
+Some sources say that taproots have been found reaching down 68 feet into the soil!
+Alfalfa is native to southwest Asia with wild species occurring in the Caucasus, and in mountainous regions of Afghanistan and Iran, and is very widely cultivated throughout the world.

 Cultivation And Harvesting

 The US is the leading producer of alfalfa.